frovedis/frovedis/doc/manual/python/ml/decision_tree_classifier.md

 __Parameters__
 **_criterion_**: A string object parameter that specifies the function to measure the quality of a split.
 Supported criteria are 'gini' and 'entropy'.
-(Deault: 'gini')
+(Default: 'gini')
 'gini' impurity: calculates the amount of probability of a specific feature that is classified incorrectly when selected randomly.
 'entropy' (information gain): it is applied to quantify which feature provides maximal